kilofox/kohana/modules/userguide/guide/userguide/contributing.md

 Make sure your commit messages are clear and descriptive.
 Bad: "docs(userguide): add docs",  Good: "docs(userguide): add initial draft of hello world tutorial".
 Bad: "fix(database): fix typos",  Good: "fix(database): fix typos on the query builder page".

-If you feel a menu needs to be rearranged or a module needs new pages, please [post a topic](https://forum.kohana.top) to discuss it.

 ## Quick Method

 To quickly point out something that needs improvement, report a [bug report](https://github.com/kilofox/kohana/issues/new).